course-files/ServingMLModels/publicly_serving_the_model_for_validation_by_domain_experts.md

 11. Select the "Free" plan "For hobby projects"
 12. Click "Deploy Web Service"
 13. Copy the URL of your service
-14. Use the URL + appropriate API endpoint to access your model.
+14. Use the URL + appropriate API endpoint to access your model. **Note:** Accessing the `Render` URL directly via a browswer will give you a `502: Server not found` error.

     Example 1: [https://customer-churn-demo.onrender.com/api/predict_decision_tree_classifier](https://customer-churn-demo.onrender.com/api/predict_decision_tree_classifier)